 Emissions and immunity

 Any EM emission, natural or 'man-made', is potentially a disturbance to any other susceptible device in the environment.
-It may either put it out of action or, in many cases a worse problem, cause it to malfunction.
+It may either put it out of action or, in many cases, cause it to malfunction.
 So there are two sides to the EMC equation:

 An aircraft system may be disturbed by a